Autonomous quantum machines and the finite sized Quasi-Ideal clock: The idealised quantum clock and its properties

-For the simple example in which $\hat t=\hat x_c$, $\hat H=\hat p_c$ are position and momentum operators respectively, of a free particle in one dimension with domain $D_0$ of infinitely differentiable functions of compact support on $L^2(\rr)$, the dynamics are easily solvable.
-We refer to it as the \textit{idealised clock} and assume domain $D_0$ for all operators in this Section.
-The idealised clock allows for precise timing of events; something which is essential for our main objective, quantum autonomous control.
+For the simple case in which $\hat t=\hat x_c$, $\hat H=\hat p_c$ are the position and momentum operators of a free particle in one dimension\footnote{The domain of all of the operators is taken to be $D_0$, the space of infinitely differentiable functions of compact support on $L^2(\rr)$. }, the dynamics are easily solvable.
+We refer to this as the \textit{idealised clock}.
+It has three critical properties (that we proceed to discuss in detail), namely: \begin{itemize} \item [1)] The clock possesses a distinguishable basis of ``time states", \item [2)] it demonstrates ``continuity", and \item [3)] it allows for perfect continuous autonomous control on an external system. \end{itemize}